Why Forbidden Data Will Derail Your 2025 Strategies—and How to Avoid It: The Dark Side of AI Training

 8. Iterate: Feedback loop.
 Sub-steps: Gather consumer enter; refine.

-9. Document: Create stories.
+9. Document: Create tales.
 Sub-steps: Template PDFs with checklists.

 10. Scale: Integrate enterprise-wide.